shaffeeullah/NEISA-rankings/README.md

 ## To Get Updated Code:
 0. Save the links that are at the top of Runner.py somewhere (e.g. Notes)
 1. Come to this page!
 Congrats.
-2. Hit the green *Clone or download* button in the upper right corner of the page.
+2. Hit the green *Code* button in the upper right corner of the page.
 3. Hit *Download ZIP*
 4. The zip should download.
 Double click the download to unzip it into a folder.
 (Finder should open).
 Drag that folder into your Desktop.
 If it asks you to replace the existing one, say yes.
 5. **VERY IMPORTANT**: Make sure the folder is called **NEISA-rankings-master**.
 Make sure there's no (1) or (2) at the end.